petereon/battleship/NOTES.md

 - ✅ write the unit tests for UAT 3.5
 - ✅ commit
 - ✅ write UAT 3.6 in the backlog for the negative case

+## 24th Pomodoro

+Driver & Navigator: G

+- 🚧 write the bdd tests for UAT 3.6
+- ⚠ commit
+- ⚠ write the unit tests for UAT 3.6
+- ⚠ commit